-TABLE 1.1 The accounting process Identifying Measuring Recording Communicating all transactio Taking into consideration all transactions which affect the business entity Analysing, recording, classifying and summarising the transactions Preparing the accounting reports; analysing and interpreting
+TABLE 1.1 The accounting process Identifying Measuring Recording Communicating Taking into call transaction the business ns which affect Quantifying in monetary terms Analysing, recording, classifying and summarising the transactions Preparing the accounting reports; analysing and interpreting

 Identifying involves determining which economic events represent transactions.
 Transactions are economic activities relevant to a particular business and include, for example, the sale of a good to a customer or the purchase of office stationery from a supplier.
 Transactions are the basic inputs into the accounting process.
 Measurement is the process of quantifying transactions in monetary terms and must be completed in order to record transactions.
 The recording process results in a systematic record of all of the transactions of an entity and provides a history of business activities.
 To enhance the usefulness of the recorded information, it must be classified and summarised.